zitadel/zitadel-angular/README.md

 # ZitadelAngularTemplate

 This is our Zitadel Angular Template.
-If shows how to authenticate as a user and retrieve user information from the OIDC endpoint.
+It shows how to authenticate as a user and retrieve user information from the OIDC endpoint.

 <img width="790" alt="template" src="https://user-images.githubusercontent.com/10165752/110756388-6ba37f80-824a-11eb-841a-411a49d9588b.png">